kokichi88/ExcelDiff_MergeTool/README.md

 2. excelDiff.bat {pathToFile1} {pathToFile2}

-Supported excel format: xlsx.
+Supported excel format: xls, xlsx, xlsm.
 I will support more in the near future.

 Any feedbacks, bugs report or suggestion about features are welcome.